eclipse-keyple/keyple-java/README.md

 ![global architecture](docs/img/Keyple-components.svg "keyple SDK global architecture")

 The API is currently divided in two major layers:
-- The ‘Keyple Core' : a Secure Element Proxy API which allows managing SE readers in a generic way, whaterver the reader driver or environment, and for standalone or distributed solution.
+- The ‘Keyple Core' : a smart card API which allows managing smart card readers in a generic way, whaterver the reader driver or environment, and for standalone or distributed solution.
 - A ‘Calypso Keyple extension' : a high level Calypso Processing API allowing to operate commands with a Calypso Portable Object, and to manage a secure Calypso transaction.

-Dedicated reader’s plugins have to be implemented in order to interface the SE Proxy API with the specific reader’s drivers.
+Dedicated reader’s plugins have to be implemented in order to interface the Plugin API with the specific reader’s drivers.

-API guides for the Keyple Core and Keyple Calypso are available on [keyple.org](https://keyple.org/).
+API guides for the Keyple Core and Keyple Calypso are available on the [official documentation page](https://keyple.org/docs).

-For a distributed architecture, the Remote SE Plugin should be used ([Keyple Remote SE User Guide](./docs/KeypleRemoteSe_UserGuide.md)).
-In version 0.9 the SE Plugin is still proposed as a draft, a simpler API will be provided in the version 1.0 alpha 1 in October 2020.
+For a distributed architecture, the Remote Plugin should be used : [Keyple Remote Plugin](/java/component/keyple-plugin/remote).

 ### Supported platforms
 - Java SE 1.6 compact2